 For the truck drivers positioned in the median, the 80th percentile rejected gap size across both maneuvers was 1.28 seconds smaller during the Sign On condition as compared to the Sign Off condition (Table 5).
 When these data were examined relative to maneuver type, results indicate that during the Sign On condition truck drivers' rejected gap size was 1.01 seconds larger than during the Sign Off condition while performing a crossing maneuver from the median.
 In contrast, their 80th percentile rejected gaps size was 1.86 seconds smaller when making a left turn maneuver while the sign was on.
-Collectively, these findings suggest that when truck drivers are positioned in the median they reject more of the shorter, less-safe gaps while performing a crossing maneuver.
+Collectively, these findings suggest that when truck drivers are positioned in the median they reject more of the shorter, less-safe gaps while performing a crossing maneuver as compared to when performing a left turn maneuver.
 Graphs that plot the cumulative distribution of rejected gaps for both maneuvers separately and cumulatively ('All') are presented in Figure 8.